medvedevgroup/HowDeSBT/tutorial/README.md

 92864     0.100000 1         881393
 ```

-## Sorting matched queries by kmer hit counts, and adjusting for Bloom filter false positives.
+## Alternative for querying -- Sorting matched queries by kmer hit counts, and adjusting for Bloom filter false positives.

-_Note: the adjustment capability described here is not available for SBT's
+_Note: the adjustment capability described here is not available for SBTs
 built with versions earlier than 2.0._

 The original SBT design concept was that it would only report whether a query